 - A&P I and II may be used to satisfy admission requirements.
-It can also fulfill requirements for graduation if it is taken within 5 years of matriculation. - All students entering the Physical Therapist Assistant program are required to have completed a 15 hour clinical observation. - Please note: To be eligible to sit for the National Board Examination for licensure as a Physical Therapist Assistant, you must be a US citizen. - In order to transfer Anatomy and Physiology I or Anatomy and Physiology II to Herkimer the topics cover must match the topics covered in Herkimer's course verbatim.
+It can also fulfill requirements for graduation if it is taken within 5 years of matriculation. - All students entering the Physical Therapist Assistant program are required to have completed a 15 hour clinical observation upon acceptance prior to the start of the first semester. - Please note: To be eligible to sit for the National Board Examination for licensure as a Physical Therapist Assistant, you must be a US citizen. - In order to transfer Anatomy and Physiology I or Anatomy and Physiology II to Herkimer the topics cover must match the topics covered in Herkimer's course verbatim.
 If the topics are not verbatim the course cannot be transferred.
-It is recommended that if you take A&P at another institution you take both I&II to ensure complete topic coverage.
+It is recommended that if you take A&P at another institution you take both

+I&II to ensure complete topic coverage.